rahiltariq07/a1CounterApp/README.md

 # a1CounterApp
-Creating Counter App using JS
+Creating Counter App using JavaScript.